 Private treatment for cataracts allows you the flexibility to choose your place of treatment as well as the date that suits you.
 It also allows greater treatment options, with different types of lenses available.

 Please note that enhanced cataract lenses are only available privately.
 NHS only offer standard lens.

-If you choose our self-pay option, cataract surgery is £1995 per eye.
+If you choose our self-pay option, cataract surgery costs £1995 per eye.
 You will be able to access a first consultation within 2-4 weeks, £95.
 This will be with an experienced consultant and include tests to help diagnose your problem and decide the best options available for you.
-Your surgery will be within around 2-4 weeks post consultation, but it might be even quicker.
+Your surgery will be within around 2-4 weeks post-consultation, but it might be even quicker.

 The difference between NHS and private cataract surgery in the UK

 The main difference between NHS and private cataract surgery in the UK is the choice of lenses available and the cataract operation waiting times.
 If using self-pay with Practice Plus Group you will be able to choose a different type of lens, such as a top-up multifocal lens.
 This is not an option with NHS cataract surgery which uses the standard intraocular distance lens.